KiarashVaziri/KiarashVaziri/README.md

 - 👋 Hi, I’m @KiarashVaziri
-- 👀 I’m interested in Machine Learning and Biomedical Signal Processing
-- 🌱 I’m currently an EE PhD student at the University of Southern California.
+- 📚 I’m currently a PhD student at the University of Southern California.
-- 💞️ I’m looking to collaborate on Python projects
+- 🧠 I'm also a member of the Shanechi lab, and my projects focus on brain-computer interfaces.
 - 📫 You can contact me via vazirigo[at]usc[dot]edu

 <!---